Lacelinus/iris-dataset-classification/README.md

 ## Author

-This project was created by [Your Name].
-You can reach out to me at [Your Email Address] for any questions or suggestions.
+This project was created by Lacelinus.
+You can reach out to me at ekremkprn2@gmail.com for any questions or suggestions.